Home » General » Customer Service Emojis – Add a Dash of Personalization

 Conclusion

-There you have it, 7 customer service emojis that you can slip into an email or chat correspondence with a customer.
-No matter which ones you liked the most, remember to only use emojis occasionally!
+There you have it: ten customer service emojis you can slip into an email or chat correspondence with a customer.
+No matter which ones you liked the most, remember only to use emojis occasionally!

 About The Author